matloff/worthycsds/README.md

 general is the distinction between conditional and unconditional probability, especially the conditional mean.
 Again, keep the intuition in mind throughout your study of ML.

+## Statistical methodology courses

+**See above material on ML courses.**  If all you know--or all your instructor requires you to know--is how to use various R packages, you are pretty much useless to employers.

 ## The role of math courses